RhodeIsland U.S. Legal System Public Resources and References

 Bar admission and attorney discipline in Rhode Island fall under the authority of the Rhode Island Supreme Court, which delegates day-to-day administration to the Disciplinary Board of the Rhode Island Supreme Court and the Rhode Island Board of Bar Examiners.
 Rhode Island adopted the Uniform Bar Examination (UBE) as its bar admission standard; the UBE is administered by the National Conference of Bar Examiners (NCBE).
 The passing score set by the Rhode Island Supreme Court is 266 on the UBE's 400-point scale.
 Detailed admission requirements appear in the Rhode Island bar admission requirements reference, while the attorney discipline framework is covered in Rhode Island attorney discipline process.

-The Rhode Island Bar Association (RIBA) (ribar.com) publishes the Rhode Island Bar Journal, maintains a public lawyer referral directory, and provides continuing legal education (CLE) resources.
+The Rhode Island Bar Association (RIBA) (ribar.com) publishes the Rhode Island Bar Journal, maintains a public lawyer referral network, and provides continuing legal education (CLE) resources.
 Rhode Island requires licensed attorneys to complete 10 hours of CLE per year, including 2 hours in ethics, under rules administered through the Rhode Island Supreme Court.

 For terminology clarification across Rhode Island-specific legal concepts, the Rhode Island U.S. Legal System terminology and definitions reference provides plain-language definitions tied to official sources.
 Researchers examining the statutory and regulatory framework in depth should consult the regulatory context for the Rhode Island U.S. Legal System, which maps the principal enabling statutes and administrative codes.